Matthew P Canepa

 In addition to seminars on historiography and theory, Canepa teaches courses in the art and archaeology of the late Roman/early Byzantine Mediterranean, Pre-Islamic Iran, and Hellenistic Asia.
 He encourages prospective graduate students who wish to pursue research in these areas or who are interested in critical approaches to the study of pre-modern art and architecture to contact him.

-For Prospective MA/PhD Students: University of Minnesota is the only graduate program in North America that offers specialized training in the history of art of Persia and the ancient Iranian world from the Hellenistic through the Sasanian eras.
+For Prospective MA/PhD Students: University of Minnesota is the only graduate program in North America that offers specialized training in the art and architectural history of Persia and the ancient Iranian world encompassing the Hellenistic through Sasanian periods.
 UMN is currently one of the few art history programs in North America that offers specialized doctoral training in the art and archaeology of the late Roman through early Byzantine Empire, from the Tetrarchy through Justinian.
-If you are considering pursuing graduate work in the art, architecture and archaeology of the ancient to early Medieval Mediterranean or Western Asia, contact me via email to inform me of your interest, background and potential research topics.
+If you are considering pursuing graduate work in the art, architecture and archaeology of these areas, contact me via email to inform me of your interest, background and potential research topics.
 In addition to the Mediterranean and Western Asia, University of Minnesota's graduate program offers faculty strengths in the art, architecture and urbanism of Central, South and East Asia.
 These fields of study are supported by UMN's vibrant programs in Classical and Near Eastern Studies, Anthropological Archaeology, Medieval Studies, and Religious Studies as well as Art History faculty resources in Asian and Islamic Art.

 - Art and Archaeology of Persia and the Ancient Iranian World